TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ## _Why ArgoCD?_

-It's actually a brilliant declarative, GitOps CD Tool.
+ It's actually a brilliant "declarative, GitOps CD Tool."

-I've used Argo for its capability to **automate deployments** across various environments. _**It ensures that my actual state of the Kubernetes matches the configuration manifests in the Git repo**_, (That's the **desired state** of the cluster).
+_**It ensures that my actual state of the Kubernetes matches the configuration manifests in the Git repo**_, (That's the **desired state** of the cluster).

 </br>